 Provides oversight of risk management activities related to investment risk, credit risk, liquidity risk, structural risk and capital management.
 This includes review of the policies, limits and reporting with respect to each of those risk areas.
-The Committee also includes one appointed member of management, as per the Financial Institution Act requirement.

 Human Resources & Compensation Committee